-Service area Performance measure Target 2019/20 & 2020/21 Actual Performance 2020/2021 Processing of Applications under the Achieve Not achieved Not achieved applications under the RMA will be processed As at 30 June 2020, As at 30 June 2021, Resource Management Act within statutory timeframes.
-274 consents approved YTD, 96.7% within statutory timeframes.
-294 consents have been approved YTD for Land Use, Subdivision, Boundary Activities and "other", (RMA) 1991.
-Nine resource consents was statutory timeframes.
-This s has been due to a approximately 94% of cor within statutory timeframe es. combination of administrative issues and the high volume of applications received compared to the number of staff available to process applications.
-Additional monitoring steps have been added to administrative processes to prevent reoccurrence of the same issues and recruitment of staff is ongoing.
+Service area Performance measure Target 2019/20 & 2020/21 Actual Performance 2019/2020 Actual Performance 2020/2021 Processing of applications under the Resource Management Act (RMA) 1991.
+Applications under the RMA will be processed within statutory timeframes.
+Achieve Not achieved As at 30 June 2020, 274 consents approved YTD, 96.7% within statimeframes.
+Nine resource consents were approved outsid statutory timeframes.
+This has been due to a combination of administrative issues and the H volume of applications received compared to the number of staff available to process application Additional monitoring steps have been added administrative processes to prevent reoccurre the same issues and recruitment of staff is one Use, Subdivision, Boundary Activities and "other", approximately 94% of consents were approved within statutory timeframes.
 18 resource consents were approved outside of statutory timeframes.
 This has been due to high volume of applications received compared to the number of staff & contractors available to process applications.
-Two new resource management planners have been appointed this year and recruitment of staff is ongoing.
-Public safety Percent of reported non- 100% Achieved Achieved bylaws and other compliances and As at 30 June 2020, As at 30 June 2021, legislation will be enforced. complaints that are responded to within five working days.
-44 complaints received and responded to, comprising of: 125 complaints received a comprising of: and responded to, working dayo.
-Issue Number of complaints Issue Number of complaints Smoke 4 Smoke 0 Health Act 12 Health Act 46 Local Government Act 0 Local Government Act 48 Council Bylaws 28 Council Bylaws 31 Total 44 Total 125
+Two new resource management Public safety bylaws and other legislation will be enforced.
+Percent of reported non- compliances and complaints that are responded to within five working days.
+100% AchievedAs at 30 June 2020,44 complaints received and responded to, comprising of:IssueNumber of complementSmoke4Health Act12Local Government Act0Council Bylaws28Total44 Achieved As at 30 June 2021, 125 complaints received and responded to, comprising of: ints Issue Number of complaints Smoke 0 Health Act 46 Local Government Act 48 Council Bylaws 31 Total 125

 Service area Performance measure Target 2019/20 & 2020/21 Actual Performance 2019/2020 Actual Performance 2020/2021 Carry out Building Consent Authority functions including enforcement of legislation relating to construction of buildings and structures.
 Number of months in which all building consent applications are processed within 20 working days or less.
 12 Achieved As at 30 June 2020, 698 building consents were granted YTD, 100% within statutory timeframes.
-As at 30 June 2021, 820 building consents were granted YTD, 99% within statutory timeframes.
+Not achieved As at 30 June 2021, 820 building consents were granted YTD, 99% within statutory timeframes.
 This measure has been achieved for seven out of 12 months YTD.
 Seven consents have been processed outside the statutory timeframe YTD.
 Three of these were due to administrative errors, this has been resolved now we have an additional temporary administrator who has the capacity to carry out appropriate checks to ensure the same error does not occur again in future.
 Two consents went overtime as a result of changes to the reporting of the statutory clock, the first working day that a consent is on hold while waiting for further information isn't counted as a working day in Authority and the Building Act requires that it is counted as a working day.
 Our reports have been adjusted to reflect this and these two applications have gone over the timeframe as a result.
 Two consents went over time frame due to delays in the re-starting of the statutory clock after further information was received.
 Council will maintain its accredited status as a Building Consent Authority.
 Achieve Achieved As at 30 June 2020, A re-assessment of Council's IANZ accreditation was held in April 2019.
 IANZ confirmed the continuation of Council's accreditation on 25 September 2019.
 Achieved As at 30 June 2021, The last accreditation assessment was held on 19- 22 April 2021.
 The three remaining general non-compliances were confirmed as being complete on 28 August 2021 and certificate of accreditation was received on 03 September 2021.